andrewcbancroft/SwiftyLocalReceiptValidator/README.md

 ❇️ Build and test a fully-working Store view

-❇️ Protect your revenue by validating App Store receipts
+❇️ Protect your revenue by validating App Store receipts (I teach server-side validation in the course)

 ❇️ Unlock content that users have legitimately purchased